Molajo/Molajo/source/Molajo/Extension/View/README.md

 ##### Catalog ID #####

-For extensions (components, modules, and triggers), content items and items for a specific primary categories, the asset id can be used as a folder name to load CSS and JS files.
-This can be further refined by placing the asset id folder beneath the application name folder.
+For extensions (components, modules, and triggers), content items and items for a specific primary categories, the catalog id can be used as a folder name to load CSS and JS files.
+This can be further refined by placing the catalog id folder beneath the application name folder.

-      => media/system/[asset-id]/css[js]/XYZ.css[js]
+      => media/system/[catalog-id]/css[js]/XYZ.css[js]

-      => media/system/[application-name]/[asset-id]/css[js]/XYZ.css[js]
+      => media/system/[application-name]/[catalog-id]/css[js]/XYZ.css[js]

 ##### View #####